-A minimum of thirty percent of the State's PY2019 CDBG allocation will be distributed on an annual competitive basis for the following priority activity types eligible under the HCDA: Public facilities, Infrastructure and Public Services.
+A minimum of thirty percent of the State's PY2020 CDBG allocation will be distributed on an annual competitive basis for the following priority activity types eligible under the HCDA: Public facilities, Infrastructure and Public Services.
 Activities will be funded, in whole or in part, based upon State Priorities, taking into account limited funding available, geographic distribution of resources and staff/threshold comments.
 Future year funding may be committed contingent upon receipt and availability of funds.
 Priority populations and activities as detailed in the State's Non-Housing Community Development needs assessment may receive extra consideration.
 Communities are reminded that the CDBG application is highly competitive.
 The State intends to fund the most impactful activities in the communities of greatest need, however, not all applicants are guaranteed an award.

 A rolling application process will be utilized to obligate funds to the following high priority activity categories: Housing Rehabilitation, Economic Development, and Affordable Housing.
-Applications may be submitted beginning August 1, 2019, following the most current application forms procedures available.
+Applications may be submitted on the most current application forms available, in accordance with the OHCD PY20 CDBG Schedule following the most current procedures.
 Such applications will be reviewed for eligibility.
 Only those applications which can demonstrate the activity meets program requirements, and can immediately proceed, with necessary funding substantially obligated, may be considered.
 OHCD staff may consult with other state agencies during the review.

-Any funds remaining from PY15 or earlier will be de-obligated effective June 30, 2020 (excluding contracts with termination dates after June 30, 2020).
-Any program income returned, or any additional funds recaptured, deobligated, reallocated or otherwise available shall be available in accordance with the PY19 distribution process.
-New awards may be funded with PY19 funds and/or prior source year CDBG funds, at the sole discretion of OHCD.
+Any funds remaining from PY16 or earlier will be de-obligated effective June 30, 2021 (excluding contracts with termination dates after June 30, 2021).
+Any program income returned, or any additional funds recaptured, deobligated, reallocated or otherwise available shall be available in accordance with the PY20 distribution process.
+New awards may be funded with PY20 funds and/or prior source year CDBG funds, at the sole discretion of OHCD.
 Awards may be shifted to different source year funds, prior to processing of the initial draw request for an activity, to expedite closure of older grant years.
+(CDBG-CV funds made available shall be distributed in accordance with the Rhode Island CDBG-CV Handbook and the PY19 AAP.)
 Over the course of each year, in consideration of a project's timeline, future year funding may be tentatively committed to specific activities proposed, subject to availability.
 These amounts will be deducted from the total available in that year's application cycle.